b0bcarlson/word-data/README.md

 ## wordscipt.php
 The input string is uppercased and any character that is not alphanumeric or a space is removed.
 The string is converted to an array by the spaces.
-For each trinomal, binomal, and word, each is further processed (nothing too long to clearly be a word or obviously a link).
+For each trinomial, binomial, and word, each is further processed (nothing too long to clearly be a word or obviously a link).
 Then each word is added to the table and incremented.

 ## cleandatabase.php
 Using $days and $count, words are removed.
 This is used to remove words that are likely not actual words.
-The higher $days is, the more days the word (or binomal or trinomal) is kept.
+The higher $days is, the more days the word (or binomial or trinomial) is kept.
 The lower $count is, the more likely a word will be removed.
 This script is useful for when somebody makes up words or as a result of out of context text.
 This script is very important, but must be used with caution, as it could potentially remove more than intended.
 I am still, and will for the forseeable future, adjusting exactly this file to remove as much junk as possible while attempting to preserve useful data.